77AXEL/PyCNN/README.md

-# 🧠 PyCNN
+# 🧠 PYCNN

-This framework project is a simple **Convolutional Neural Network (CNN)** implemented **entirely from scratch** using only low-level libraries like NumPy, PIL, and SciPy—**no deep learning frameworks** (e.g., TensorFlow or PyTorch) are used.
+This framework project is a simple Convolutional Neural Network (CNN) implemented entirely from scratch using only low-level libraries like NumPy, PIL, and SciPy—no deep learning frameworks (e.g., TensorFlow or PyTorch) are used.
 It includes image preprocessing, convolution and pooling operations, ReLU and softmax activations, forward/backward propagation, cuda support allowing accelerated training and inference and a fully connected classifier.

 <p align="center">
   <img src="https://github.com/77AXEL/PyCNN/blob/main/visualized.png" alt="CNN Architecture" width="600"/>